Supporting kids to hear

-Sakhib has a big, shy smile on his face as he listens to him mum, Inja, talk about the changes she has seen in him since he was diagnosed with a hearing impairment and fitted with a hearing aid.
+Sakhib had a big, shy smile on his face as he listened to his mum, Inja, talk about the changes she had seen in him since he was diagnosed with a hearing impairment and fitted with a hearing aid.
 They live in a small village in the far east of Nepal, a few hours’ drive from the nearest eye and ear hospital in Biratnagar.

 His mum had spent a lot of money on local doctors and traditional healers, she had even travelled to India with Sakhib but no one was able to diagnose him.
 It was only when a community health worker visited her house that she found out about the CBM supported Eastern Regional Eye Care Program which was now providing ear care.
 Sakhib was referred and the tests confirmed what his mum had always known and he was provided an assistance device.
 The hearing aid means Sakhib is now doing better at school and he is more confident with his friends.

 The journey is not over yet.
 Sakhib still struggles with speaking as he only now has the opportunity to fully hear himself and those around him speak.
 His family and friends practice with him, but more support for hearing impairments in Nepal is required.
 Thanks to CBMs ongoing support for this project, we will continue to see this grow and impact on more children like Sakhib and their families.

 Read more about Sign Language For All